adc-connect/adcc/docs/calculations.rst

 for the PySCF and Psi4 backends via the `CPPE library <https://github.com/maxscheurer/cppe>`_ :cite:`Scheurer2019`.
-In the PE model, interactions with the environment are represented by a multi-center multipole expansion for electrostatics, and polarisation is modeled via dipole polarizabilities located at the expansion sites.
+In the PE model, interactions with the environment are represented by a multi-center multipole expansion for electrostatics, and polarisation is modeled via dipole polarisabilities located at the expansion sites.
 For a general introduction of PE and a tutorial on how to set up calculations, please see the tutorial review :cite:`Steinmann2019`.
 The embedding potential needed for PE can be generated using `PyFraME <https://gitlab.com/FraME-projects/PyFraME>`_, which is installable via ``pip install pyframe``.